Tassie summer climbing guide

 Tasmanian Wilderness World Heritage Area

-This is a huge area stretching from south-west Tassie up past Cradle Mountain in the north and includes crags like Federation Peak, Frenchmans Cap and Mt Anne (more info here).
+This is a huge area stretching from south-west Tassie up past Cradle Mountain in the north and includes crags like Federation Peak, Frenchmans Cap and Mt Anne.
 Flying drones is not allowed in the area or any National Park in Tasmania without a permit.
 These places are remote and wild - check the weather and plan appropriately.

 A free registration system has been put in place for several overnight/multi-day hikes in Tasmania, including Frenchman’s Cap and Federation Peak, to help protect our most remote and sensitive areas.
 A separate permit for climbers is available for Frenchman’s Cap, which will allow you to stay for six nights rather than just the four nights available to walkers.
-Visit this page for further info about the climbers’ permit and the Parks Tasmania website for more details about other permits.
+Visit this page for further info about the climbers’ permit and the Tasmanian Parks and Wildlife Service website for more details about other permits.

 Mount Lyell bouldering area

 Exercise caution when pulling on or off the Lyell Highway to park.
 This is an alpine area so follow all leave no trace principles, when possible toilet before or after climbing.
-If you can’t, follow the poopin guidelines below.
 Please look after the native plants like the King Billy pines and other native Tasmanian trees.
 As this area is still being developed some hold cleaning is required but avoid enlarging holds.

 General things